MikeyRupert/SavvyCodersHomework/README.md

 Classical data science analysis is crucial for inference, which enables storytelling.
 However, I believe it’s better to approach data analysis from the storytelling perspective.

-For instance, let’s consider the example of Napoleon’s disastrous decision to march his army to Russia during the winter.
+For instance, let’s consider the example of Napoleon’s disastrous decision to march his army to Moscow during the winter.
 This decision had profound consequences, leading to the near-destruction of his army.
 By analyzing the data, we can gain insights into the factors that contributed to Napoleon’s folly and the devastating effects of his choices.

-In conclusion, while classical data science analysis is essential for inference and storytelling, I believe that a more holistic approach that incorporates storytelling can provide a deeper understanding of data and its implications.
+In conclusion, while classical data science analysis is essential for inference and storytelling, and the conclusion...
+Dont invade russia in the winter!

 ![alt text](https://humuscreativity.wordpress.com/wp-content/uploads/2013/12/poster_origminard1.gif)